TomShu01/discordChatBot2/README.md

 1. chat module: takes in a message and spits out a response
 2. speech to text: converts speech in VC to text (using google's speech api)
 3. text to speech: converts the response from chat module to voice (probably using another api)

+node modules not included because they are too big, please install them on your own and use them